 - partnership limited by shares.

-Bulgarian limited partnership represents an entity set up by one or more partners, but with two certain categories: general partners liable for the business liabilities and limited partners who invest money.
-The latter ones receive benefits (capital gains, income and tax benefits) similar to dividends.
+The Bulgarian limited partnership represents an entity set up by one or more partners, but with two categories of partners: general partners liable for the business liabilities and limited partners who invest money.
+The latter receive benefits (capital gains, income, and tax benefits) similar to dividends.
 The fees and a percentage of the income are collected by the general partner.

-Bulgarian partnership limited by shares represents a mixture between a joint stock company and a limited partnership.
+A Bulgarian partnership limited by shares represents a mixture of a joint stock company and a limited partnership.
 The business form must have at least three limited partners chosen by the general partners from subscribers.
 Their liability is influenced by the share contribution.

-If you need more details about how you can set up a company in Bulgaria, you may contact our agents in company formation who will help you open a company in this country.
+If you need more details about how you can set up a company in Bulgaria, you may get in touch with our agents in company formation who will help you open a company in this country.
 We may also help you with information if you are interested in opening a business in Portugal, Austria or Liechtenstein, through our local partners.

 We invite you to watch a video about the types of companies available for incorporation in Bulgaria:

 Can I set up a subsidiary in Bulgaria?

 Yes, foreign companies can establish subsidiaries in Bulgaria which can operate under the rules of limited liability companies or joint stock companies.
 Subsidiaries in Bulgaria are registered at the Bulgarian Commercial Registry as soon as the Articles of Association are provided.
 In respect to the Companies Act, our team of advisors can assist foreign investors in setting up their companies, whether they are branches, subsidiaries or any other structures.